Blood (In This Moment album): Release and promotion

 Brink and Chris Howorth saw the band departures as something positive and it would heavily influence the album.
 Brink says, "it's meant to be that they moved on and some other things in my life, it's so cool 'cause it's just like this brand new everything and it feels really awesome.
 And you're going to be able to hear it."
-Howorth says, "Jeff and Blake leaving kind of opened us up a bit and we went from the heart.
+Howorth said, "Jeff and Blake leaving kind of opened us up a bit and we went from the heart.
 We went a different route and it was more organic than ever before."
 Brink and Howorth reteamed with long-time producer, Kevin Churko, at the Hideout in Las Vegas to begin process on the album.
 Two songs emerged from those sessions, "Blood" and "Hello" (later became "From the Ashes"), which Howorth says brought them a new management deal with In De Goot.

 "Blood" made its first appearance during In This Moment's set at the Soundwave festival on February 26, 2012.
 Other new songs that made it onto their First Blood Tour included "Adrenalize", "Whore", "Burn", and "You're Gonna Listen".
 The words to the album intro, "Rise with Me" were sung by Brink over Dredg's "What Have I Done" on their 2011 tour as an intro.

 On May 14, 2012, it was announced that the album would be released on August 14, 2012, and that the first single, "Blood", would be released on June 12, 2012.
 A stream of the studio version premiered in a Cage Match battle on WWBM on May 31, 2012.
 "You're Gonna Listen" was available for streaming on July 3, 2012.

-The album artwork and track listing for Blood were released on June 18, 2012.
+The album artwork and track listing for Blood were unveiled on June 18, 2012.